Jackustc/Crawl_Twitter_data/README.md

 This total example was based on Python.

-Realted documentation for explanations was shown in doc section.
+Realted documentation for explanations was shown in documentation.docx file.

 Welcome to give feedbacks and best wishes.